 Environmental issues such as air pollution and climate change are like thieves in the night for communities of color.
 They are insidious offenders that relentlessly and devastatingly steal the health and vitality of everyone to a considerable degree; of children most profoundly, and of African-American and Latino children in extremes.
-Outgoing EPA Administrator, Lisa P. Jackson concurs:
+Former EPA Administrator, Lisa P. Jackson concurs:

 “Environmentalism goes hand in hand with traditional civil-rights and social-justice issues in our community.
 Dr. Dorothy Height, who marched with Congressman John Lewis and Dr. Martin Luther King, said to me before she passed that if Dr. King were alive today, she believed he would be marching for clean air, clean water, and clean communities for every person.
 Environmental challenges have the power to deny equality of opportunity and hold back progress.
 Healthy air and clean water and a clean, safe place to live are civil rights.”